the-other-mariana/outgoing/README.md

 - Test ESP32 and Server communications:

 Once the IP address is copied in the sketch, load it to the ESP32 module.
-Open the serial monitor and you will see:
+Open the serial monitor (machine #1) and you will see:

 ![img](res/client-v2.png)

-While on the server machine:
+While on the server machine (machine #2):

 ![img](res/server-v2.png)

-Which means the ESP32 and the Go server are communicating correctly.
+Which means the ESP32 and the Go server are communicating correctly through the network.

 ## Build Server Portable Executable

 - Open a terminal where server.go is, and type:

 ```
-go build
+$ go build
 ```

 And you will have an executable, which you can run by: